Your page, your domain.

 Once your DNS records have been added, it may take some time for the DNS server to update them.
 This can take up to 24 hours in some cases.

-Until your DNS records validate, your domain will be displayed as 'Unverified' in your account:
+Until your DNS records validate, your domain will be displayed as "Unverified" in your account.
+At any time, you can click "Refresh" at the top of the column to check the records again:

 ☝️ Please note that your custom domain will not be available for use on your landing page until the records are verified.